USNavalResearchLaboratory/protolib/README.md

 more complete documentation, including Doxygen-based code documentation and a "Developer's Guide" with examples needs to be provided.

-Brian Adamson <adamson@itd.nrl.navy.mil> 30 September 2003
+Brian Adamson <adamson@itd.nrl.navy.mil> 26 June 2017